thomasvincent/mac_jsx_automation/README.md

-# Jira and GitHub Integration Tool using JavaScript for Automation (JXA) on Mac OS X
+# JIRA and GitHub Integration Script

-This script uses JavaScript for Automation (JXA) to retrieve information from Jira and GitHub APIs and display the results in a format suitable for integration into a larger project or dashboard.
-The script can be run on Mac OS X using the osascript command.
+This script allows you to retrieve JIRA tickets and GitHub pull requests using API tokens stored in the macOS Keychain.
+It provides various features to enhance the user experience and integrate with the macOS ecosystem.

+## Features

+- Retrieves JIRA tickets and GitHub pull requests using API tokens securely stored in the Keychain.
+- Opens JIRA tickets and GitHub pull requests in the default web browser for quick access.
+- Saves the retrieved data as a formatted JSON file and opens it in TextEdit for further analysis.
+- Displays notifications using the Notification Center for successful data retrieval or errors.
+- Indexes the output file with Spotlight for easy searching and accessibility.
+- Provides functions to manage API tokens in the Keychain securely.
+- Includes error handling and logging for Keychain-related operations.

 ## Prerequisites

-- A Mac running OS X
-- An active Jira account and API access
-- An active GitHub account and API access
-- Basic knowledge of JavaScript
+Before running the script, ensure that you have the following:

+- macOS operating system.
+- JIRA and GitHub API tokens saved in the macOS Keychain with the appropriate service names.
+- Required permissions to access the Keychain and perform system-level operations.

-## Installation
+## Getting Started

-1. Clone or download this repository to your local machine.
+1. Clone or download the script file to your local machine.

-2. Install the required dependencies using `npm install`.
+2. Open the script file in a text editor and customize the following constants according to your setup:
+   - `JIRA_BASE_URL`: The base URL of your JIRA instance.
+   - `GITHUB_BASE_URL`: The base URL of the GitHub API.
+   - `JIRA_TOKEN_KEYCHAIN_ITEM`: The service name under which your JIRA API token is stored in the Keychain.
+   - `GITHUB_TOKEN_KEYCHAIN_ITEM`: The service name under which your GitHub API token is stored in the Keychain.
+   - `OUTPUT_FILE_PATH`: The desired file path where the retrieved data will be saved.

+3. Replace `"myusername"` and `"myrepo"` in the `getGithubPullRequests` function with your actual GitHub username and repository name.

+4. Save the script file with a `.js` extension, for example, `JIRAGitHubIntegration.js`.

 ## Usage

-1. Open `test_jiragithub.jxa` in a code editor of your choice.
-2. Replace the `jira_base_url` and `github_base_url` variables with the base URLs for your Jira and GitHub accounts, respectively.
-3. Replace the `jql` and `state` parameters with the desired search parameters for Jira and GitHub, respectively.
-4. Save the changes to `test_jiragithub.jxa`.
-5. Open Terminal on your Mac and navigate to the directory where you saved the repository.
-6. Run the script using the following command: `osascript test_jiragithub.jxa`
+To run the script, open the Terminal and navigate to the directory where the script file is located.
+Then, execute the following command:

+## osascript -l JavaScript JIRAGitHubIntegration.js

-7. The script will retrieve information from the Jira and GitHub APIs and display the results in the Terminal.
+The script will retrieve the JIRA tickets and GitHub pull requests, open them in the default web browser, save the data to a file, display notifications, and index the file with Spotlight.

+## Customization

+Feel free to customize and enhance the script based on your specific requirements.
+You can modify the JIRA query, add additional features, or integrate with other macOS APIs to extend the functionality.

+## Troubleshooting

+- If you encounter any issues related to Keychain access or permissions, ensure that you have the necessary permissions and that the API tokens are stored correctly in the Keychain.
+- If the script fails to retrieve data from JIRA or GitHub, double-check your API tokens and the respective base URLs.

+## License

+This script is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute it according to the terms of the license.

+## Acknowledgements

+This script was developed using JavaScript for Automation (JXA) and utilizes various macOS APIs and system commands.
+Special thanks to the developers and contributors of the JXA community for their valuable resources and examples.

-## GitHub Action
+## Author

-You can also test the script using a GitHub action.
-The `test.yml` file in this repository can be used to run the script on a Mac OS X machine using GitHub Actions.

-To use the action, follow these steps:

-1. Fork this repository to your own GitHub account.
-2. Edit `test_jiragithub.jxa` as described in the Usage section.
-3. Push your changes to the main branch of your forked repository.
-4. Navigate to the Actions tab in your forked repository.
-5. Select "Test JXA script" from the list of available workflows.
-6. Click the "Run workflow" button to run the workflow.
-7. The script will run on a Mac OS X machine and the results will be displayed in the action logs.

-MAC OS X JXA Automations
+Thomas Vincent

+For any questions or suggestions, please feel free to reach out to me.